CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot).

 **For training:**
-It supports both pre-defined fixed structure model, the supernet model with block & channel selection and SE.
+It supports both fixed structure model, the supernet model with block & channel selection and SE.

 **For searching:**
 It supports random search with BN statistics update and [normalized FLOP + # parameters constraint](https://micronet-challenge.github.io/scoring_and_submission.html)